phirwe/CSCI5922-Siamese-CNN-For-Authorship-Verification/README.md

 - Prathyusha Gayam (prathyusha.gayam@colorado.edu)
 - Payoj Jain (payoj.jain@colorado.edu)

-To get started training and testing the network yourself, jump to the [How to run](#how-to-run) section
+To get started training and testing the network yourself right away, jump to the [How to run](#how-to-run) section

 ## Overview